 Security Implications

-The distinction between public and private IP addresses has significant security implications:
+The way public and private IP addresses work has real security impacts:

 How to Find Your IP Address

-Determining whether you are using a public or private IP address can be done by checking your device’s network settings or using online tools.
-For a quick check of your public IP address, you can visit my IP address page.
+If you want to figure out whether you're running a public or private IP address, just check your device's network settings or use an online tool.
+To quickly see what your public IP address is, you can head over to my IP address page.

 Summary of Differences